Projects & Services

 During the last decade, the staggering increase in overweight among children of all ages has raised alarm among parents, policy makers, and advocacy groups.
 Interventions have focused primarily on school-aged children, yet overweight can begin much earlier, even during infancy and the preschool years.
 On February 7, 2006, the California WIC Association convened the Early Childhood Obesity Prevention Forum to initiate a dialogue among advocates and experts interested in collaborative efforts to prevent overweight among our youngest, most vulnerable children.
 The specific goal of the meeting was to develop a broad spectrum of legislative and policy-based interventions to address key environmental factors that contribute to overweight among young children.
 More than 65 participants attended the meeting, representing public and private entities including academia, health care systems, advocacy groups, funding agencies, professional organizations, state agencies, and regional coalitions.
 Staff from the UC Davis Human Lactation Center facilitated the meeting and coordinated the writing of the final report and recommendations.

 In 2007-2008, State Superintendent of Public Instruction Jack O’Connell and California Health and Human Services Agency Secretary Kim Belshé convened a Strategic Assessment of the Child Care Nutrition Environment Advisory Group to undertake an assessment of nutrition and physical activity policies and practices within California’s child care facilities and preschools.
 The goal of the project was to identify key areas of change that will improve child care nutrition on a long-term basis.
 To do this, the California Department of Education partnered with the Department of Health and Human Services and the UC Davis Human Lactation Center to convene a group of experts to review the current scientific evidence, listen to the views and concerns expressed by a variety of stakeholders from throughout the state, and evaluate current programs and activities in order to develop recommendations for actions needed to reduce childhood overweight in California.
 Results from this assessment were used to develop recommendations aimed at reducing the incidence of childhood overweight among California’s young children.
 Staff from the UC Davis Human Lactation Center organized and facilitated the meetings and coordinated writing of the summary and results.
-The Executive Summary and the Full Report are now available.
+The Full Report is now available.

 In the early 1990s, the California Department of Health Services (currently The California Department of Public Health ) convened the Breastfeeding Promotion Advisory Committee (BPAC), a committee of breastfeeding professionals and experts from throughout the state.
 Members represented a wide variety of practice settings, including academia, hospitals, medical practices, managed care organizations, public agencies, foundations, community organizations, and local WIC agencies.
 As part of their ongoing activities, the BPAC members developed 2 landmark reports, the first in 1997 and another in 2007 (released in 2008).
 Both of these reports offered up-to-date evidence-based recommendations for increasing the incidence and duration of breastfeeding in California.
 Staff from the UC Davis Human Lactation Center participated in writing both reports and facilitated the meetings to develop the background and recommendations for the second report.
-Click here to access the 2008 report.